DCNick3/shin-translation-tools/README.md

 See https://docs.google.com/spreadsheets/d/1HNYDUVUSKz9JTHieH7t8zYIt06KFTeOxExSCO6ZjatU/edit#gid=1796226786

 TODO: write a more detailed intro.
-Also, ALIA's CARNIVAL has commands without the `@` prefix.
+Also, ALIA's CARNIVAL and Higurashi Sui has commands without the `@` prefix.

 ## Alternatives